ikatkov/lm386-audio/README.md

 <img src="schematic.png" width="600"/>
 <img src="pcb.png" width="600"/>

+The charging module and USB socket are not shown on PCB.
+I had a USB micro socket breakout that I screw directly to the top right corner.
+USB socket has to stick out from the main board otherwise wide jacks do not fit.
+The charging module is mounted vertically facing the back panel so that LEDs are visible through the hole.

 # Notes

 Instead of a hard-to-get 10k logarithmic volume pot, there is a 100k linear with a 12k resistor from the pot wiper to the ground.
 This is a nice trick.